This Raspberry Chocolate Tart tastes like heaven. Creamy, smooth chocolate ganache filling with a hint of raspberries makes for an elegant dessert!

 Despite not being able to enjoy sugar to my typical standards, I do have to say that this Raspberry Chocolate Tart was amazing.

-Now whether you have a family gathering, are having company to town or even someone’s birthday, this Raspberry Chocolate Tart was amazing and worth the wait!
+Now whether you have a family gathering, are having company over, this Raspberry Chocolate Tart was amazing and worth the wait!

 - 1/2 cup + 2 Tablespoons salted butter